 The word "Burgoo" is said to be a mispronunciation of "bird stew" or possibly "barbecue", though this is uncertain.
 Regardless, whatever you call it, it's quite tasty!

-Let’s talk about how we make Kentucky burgoo, shall we?
+Let's talk about how to make burgoo, shall we?

 - Oil.
 Olive oil or vegetable oil for cooking.